Make A Booking Call Now

 Maximum penalty for section 307.7 of the Commonwealth Criminal Code

-Any person found guilty of Possessing Unlawfully Imported Border Controlled Drugs or Border Controlled Plants (s307.7 of the Commonwealth Criminal Code) may be sentenced to an imprisonment for 2 years or to a fine of 400 penalty units ($64,476 at the time of print) or both.
+Any person found guilty of Possessing Unlawfully Imported Border Controlled Drugs or Border Controlled Plants (s307.7 of the Commonwealth Criminal Code) may be sentenced to an imprisonment for 2 years or to a fine of 400 penalty units ($83,640 as at 2026-27) or both.

 Other important resources